MLHale/nebraska-gencyber/students/Intro_iot_node_red/README.md

 ![Start Recipe](img/start_recipe.png)

-* Click on the _+ this_ to set the trigger
+* Click on the __+ this__ to set the trigger

 ![This portion](img/this.png)

-* In the _Choose a Service_ search field enter webhooks and select the webhooks service displayed
+* In the __Choose a Service__ search field enter Webhooks and select the Webhooks service displayed

 ![Choose Service](img/choose_service.png)

-* On the choose a trigger screen select _Receive a web request_
+* On the choose a trigger screen select __Receive a web request__

 ![Choose trigger](img/choose_trigger.png)

-* In the Event Name field enter __event1__.
-If you named your event something else in Node-Red you should enter that here.
+* In the Event Name field enter `event1`.
+If you named your event something else in Node-Red you should enter that here

 ![Trigger event name](img/trigger_event_name.png)